IT Outsourcing: Is Mexico the new India?

 Flying to Mexico isn’t a huge ordeal either.
 With over 300 flights daily, you can meet in person, or a software outsource partner can fly up and meet your team.
 Compared to India, where flying time can take up to 30 hours (depending on where you’re flying to and from), it takes less than 6 hours from most mainland U.S. airports.

-Communicating with an outsource team in India incurs a 10-12 hour gap, which means you often won’t get a response or any action taken until the next working day, even with the most attentive outsource partner.
+Communicating with an outsource software development team in India incurs a 10-12 hour gap, which means you often won’t get a response or any action taken until the next working day, even with the most attentive outsource partner.
 Language isn’t a problem either.
 English is widely spoken, especially amongst degree-educated computer science and engineering graduates.
 It is the international language of business and an invaluable skill, one that is encouraged in Mexican workplaces and of course, when communicating with clients.
 Spanish is also widely spoken, which can also be an advantage.

 Software developers haven’t simply learned computer languages and how to manage projects, they know from experience and investment in continuous personal development (CPD), how to work with clients in the U.S. and further afield.
 You will find the same levels of professionalism, commitment to getting the job done and managing client expectations in Guadalajara as you will in San Francisco.